275 429

 • Has disappeared

-• Ignored a or failed to comply with a VCAT – Victorian Civil Administrative Tribunal
+• Ignored or failed to comply with a VCAT – Victorian Civil Administrative Tribunal order

-Examine your building documents file (or building permit package you should have received form your RBS) to see if you can locate your ‘DBI Warranty Insurance Certificate.
+Examine your building documents file (or the building-permit package you should have received from your RBS) to locate your ‘DBI Warranty Insurance Certificate’.

-If you cannot locate the certificate, search https://www.dbi.vmia.vic.gov.au/Property-Search.
+If you cannot locate the certificate, contact VMIA or your Building Surveyor (RBS) for assistance.

-With your Certificate, Building Reports & Building Documents go to the DBI Portal and submit your claim https://www.buildvic.vic.gov.au/ClaimsPortal/LoginClaimant.
+With your Certificate, Building Reports and Building Documents, go to the DBI Portal and submit your claim through the VMIA Homeowners section.

 8. Engage your new builder